169004889/flux_train_finetune/README.md

 Would you like to enable numa efficiency?
 (Currently only supported on NVIDIA hardware). [yes/NO]:  # Press Enter.

 Do you wish to use FP16 or BF16 (mixed precision)?
-Please select a choice using the arrow or number keys, and selecting with enter
+Please select a choice using the arrow or number keys, and selecting with enter                                                                          (fp16)

-    no
- ➔  fp16
-    bf16
-    fp8

 accelerate configuration saved at /root/.cache/huggingface/accelerate/default_config.yaml

 # 4.Set the text encoder
 When training the FLUX.1 model, the Text Encoder model of FLUX.1 will call two configuration files, namely clip-vit-large-patch14 and t5-v1_1-xxl.
 Under normal circumstances, FLUX.1 model will download configuration files from huggingface to ~/.cache/huggingface/ directory, but the download will probably fail due to network reasons, which will lead to the failure of training.
 Therefore, three configuration files, namely clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, have been put into the utils_json folder of the flux_finetune project, and the dependency paths have been configured for everyone.
 Just use Flux _ Fine.
-If you want to modify the call paths of the dependent folders clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, the corresponding part in the library/strategy_flux.py script will be modified into its own local customized path, such as "/local path/utils _".
+If you want to modify the call paths of the dependent folders clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, the corresponding part in the library/strategy_flux.py script will be modified into its own local customized path.

+CLIP_L_TOKENIZER_ID = "./utils_json/clip-vit-large-patch14"
-CLIP_L_TOKENIZER_ID = "./utils_json/clip-vit-large-patch14" # Lines 20-21 of the strategy_flux.py script
+T5_XXL_TOKENIZER_ID = "./utils_json/t5-v1_1-xxl"  # Lines 20-21 of the strategy_flux.py script
-T5_XXL_TOKENIZER_ID = "./utils_json/t5-v1_1-xxl"

 # 5.Making FLUX.1 Model Training Data Set
 Data annotation can be divided into automatic annotation and manual annotation.
 Automatic labeling mainly depends on models such as BLIP and WaifuDiffusion Tagger, while manual labeling depends on labeling personnel.